 There are no aspects of our business that require a patent, trademark or copyright.
 We do not own any patent, trademark or copyright.
-Montpelier owns and has registered the Blue Capital[®] trademark and we have entered into a trademark license agreement with Montpelier providing for a royalty-free license of this trademark.
-Under the terms of the trademark license agreement, we generally must indemnify Montpelier and its affiliates, directors, officers, employees, agents, successors and permitted assigns for, from and against losses: (i) on account of any third-party claim or proceeding arising out of the performance of the trademark license agreement; or (ii) from any breach of, or failure to perform, any covenant or obligation of ours contained in the trademark license agreement.
+Endurance owns the registered Blue Capital® trademark and we have entered into a trademark license agreement with Endurance providing for a royalty-free license of this trademark.
+Under the terms of the trademark license agreement, we generally must indemnify Endurance and its affiliates, directors, officers, employees, agents, successors and permitted assigns for, from and against losses: (i) on account of any third-party claim or proceeding arising out of the performance of the trademark license agreement; or (ii) from any breach of, or failure to perform, any covenant or obligation of ours contained in the trademark license agreement.